Kandi K23

 The Kandi K23 is a microvan produced by the Chinese manufacturer Kandi Technologies.

-History
+Overview

-The K23 model completed the Kandi brand offer as a small microvan with an avant-garde design.
-The car adopted a single-body silhouette rich in numerous moldings, with soaring, high-placed headlights at the front and a chrome-plated air intake imitation, while the rear part of the body is decorated with lamps placed in the pillars.
+The K23 model joined the Kandi brand's lineup as a small microvan with an avant-garde design.
+The car features a richly sculpted, monocoque silhouette, distinguished by soaring, high-mounted headlights and a chrome-trimmed air intake at the front, while the rear is adorned with pillar-mounted taillights.

-Sale
+Production

-Like the smaller K27 model, the K23 is the first car in the history of the manufacturer that, apart from the domestic Chinese market, also went on sale in the United States in the second half of 2020.
+Along with the smaller K27 model, the K23 marked the manufacturer's entry to the United States market in the second half of 2020.
+However, this was not implemented.

-Technical data
+Specifications

 The electric system of the Kandi K23 is made of a battery with a capacity of 41.4 kWh, which provides a maximum range of up to 280 kilometers per charge.
 Replenishing the full condition of the batteries takes about 7.5 hours.